 2024 European Beach Litter Assessment results

-Information and data on marine litter amounts and composition are essential for tackling the problem at source and monitor the effectiveness of preventive measures.
-The EEA developed a MLW web/mobile app to strengthen Europe's knowledge base and thus provide support to European policymaking.
-The initiative uses citizen science — scientific research conducted, at least partly, by members of the public — and smartphone technology to encourage and support citizen communities to provide structured data on marine litter and to clean up Europe's beaches at the same time.
+Data and information on marine litter amounts and composition are essential for tackling the problem at source and monitoring the effectiveness of preventive measures.
+The EEA developed a MLW web/mobile app to strengthen Europe's knowledge base and thereby support European policymaking.
+The initiative uses citizen science — scientific research conducted, at least partly, by members of the public — and smartphone technology to encourage and support citizen communities to collect structured data on marine litter and to clean up Europe's beaches simultaneously.

 Key messages